 3.7.2.1 Cover <cover>.
 The cover shall conform to Figure 61.
-The title shall identify the type, model, series of subject aircraft, and eic (end item code).
-Following the TM title , the following notices shall be provided in the order listed below, as applicable (Refer to 3.5.4.1.2 through 3.5.4.1.6 for explanations of these statements and notices).
+The title shall identify the type, model, series of subject aircraft, and EIC.
+Following the TM title, the following notices shall be provided in the order listed below, as applicable (refer to 3.5.4.1.2 through 3.5.4.1.6 for explanations of these statements and notices).